paulomoraesdev/r-recorder/README.md

 4. **Picture-in-Picture View:** Your camera will appear in a nifty picture-in-picture view while recording the screen.

-5. **Save and Share:** Ready to wrap it up?
-Click the "Stop" button and save your masterpiece as a video file to share with the world! 🌎
+5. **Save and Convert:** When you're done, click the "Stop" button and choose to either:
+   - Download directly as WEBM
+   - Convert to MP4 using FFMPEG.wasm before downloading

 ## Browser Compatibility